What do these lines do?

 - However, their primary purpose is to decouple behavior (not just speed).
 Speed gains are just a side effect.

-✅ When to use them
+When to use them

-Scenario |
+Scenario | Use? | Notes |

-Just remember no mixing with scanf/printf, manual flush needed for prompts. |
+Competitive programming / big I/O loops | Yes | Just remember no mixing with scanf/printf, manual flush needed for prompts. |

-Use only if performance is critical; otherwise, defaults are safer. |
+Regular apps or interactive programs | Optional | Use only if performance is critical; otherwise, defaults are safer. |

-🔍 Summary
+Summary

 sync_with_stdio(false)

-: decouples C++ from C I/O buffers—speeds C++ streams.
+: decouples C++ from C I/O buffers—speeds C++ streams.cin.tie(NULL)

-: stops auto-flushing cout
+: stops auto-flushingcout

-- ⚠️ Use them wisely: avoid mixing I/O styles and manage flushing for prompts yourself.
+—reduces unnecessary flush overhead.- ⚠️ Use them wisely: avoid mixing I/O styles and manage flushing for prompts yourself.

-📝 Example
+Example

 #include <iostream>